Florida Power Services Inc.License #CVC56731

 For the average Florida utility rate payer, not going solar is the more expensive option, especially with the utility companies continually pushing for rate increases.
 Electric rates have increased, on average, 6.7% each year for the last 15 years.

-As the homeowner you would now own a solar electric system that adds value to your home, and provides some degree of protection against future electric utility rate increases over the coming years and decades.
+As the homeowner you would now own a solar electric system that adds value to your home, and provides protection against future electric utility rate increases over the coming years and decades.
 Solar systems offer a long term, low risk way to invest your money.
 In addition to the financial sense of solar power, the environmental benefits are undeniable, thereby making it an investment into our planet’s healthy future for many generations to come.

 Most electric utility companies bill their customers using a tiered rate plan.
 This plan typically means the first 1000 kilo-watt hours consumed per month are billed at the lowest rate per kilo-watt hour and anything over that is charged at a higher rate.
 Solar systems can replace your highest cost power first.